Algebraic K$_0$ for unpointed Categories: Abstract

 \section{Abstract}

-We construct a natural generalization of the Grothendieck group $\mathrm{K}_0$ to the case of possibly unpointed categories admitting pushouts by considering heaps.
-In particular we are able to reconstruct the classical $\K_0$ of an abelian category as the group retract along the isomorphism class of the zero object.
-We finish by applying this construction to construct the integers with addition and multiplication as the decategorification of finite sets and show that in $\K_0\left(\underline{\mathrm{Top}}\right)$ one can identify a CW-complex with the iterated product of its cells.
+We construct a natural generalization of the Grothendieck group $\mathrm{K}_0$ to the case of possibly unpointed categories admitting pushouts by using the concept of heaps recently introduced by Brezinzki.
+In case of a monoidal category, the defined K0 is shown to be a truss.
+It is shown that the construction generalizes the classical $\K_0$ of an abelian category as the group retract along the isomorphism class of the zero object.
+We finish by applying this construction to construct the integers with addition and multiplication as the decategorification of finite sets and show that in this $\K_0\left(\underline{\mathrm{Top}}\right)$ one can identify a CW-complex with the iterated product of its cells.

 \thefootnote